Curriculum

 Specialized Experiences

-- In order to ensure the breadth and depth of our inpatient pediatrics training, all interns participate in a four-week rotation at Children's Hospital Colorado located just outside of Denver.
-Children's Hospital Colorado is ranked in the top 10 pediatric hospitals in the United States.
+Children's Hospital Colorado: In order to ensure the breadth and depth of our inpatient pediatrics training, all second year residents participate in a four-week rotation at Children's Hospital Colorado located just outside of Denver.
+The Children’s Hospital Colorado has been recognized as the No. 6 pediatric hospital in the nation.

 Outpatient Care

-Our clinic, located only one mile from Trinity Hospital, cares for more than 15,000 patients annually.
+Our clinic cares for more than 15,000 patients annually.
 We have an excellent reputation in our community for providing caring, comprehensive and evidence-based medical services.
 Our patients run the full spectrum of socioeconomic circumstances, giving a truly comprehensive training experience.
 We have on-site lab, pharmacy and radiology services.
 Our clinic electronic medical record (Cerner) is integrated with the hospital system for the best possible access to patient information.
 Our care is provided within teams with a core nurse, physician faculty and resident physician partners.
 This creates opportunities for learning teamwork in patient care and provides a better experience for our patients.

 Didactics

 A series of didactic lectures covering core, specialty and subspecialty areas has been established.
-Most of these conferences are offered over the noon hour.
 Additional skill building conferences and workshops are provided for residents.
-These include ACLS, NRP, PALS, ATLS, ALSO, simulation training, PGY-1 Education Days and dermatology workshops.
+These include ACLS, NRP, PALS, ATLS, ALSO, simulation training, resident wellness sessions and dermatology workshops.
 Continuing education conferences are also sponsored by Trinity Hospital on a regular basis.

 Other Training Experiences